hashicorp/terraform-provider-azurerm/website/docs/r/registration_assignment.html.markdown

 ---

-# azurerm_registration_definition
+# azurerm_registration_assignment

-Assigns a given Registration Definition to a subscription or resource group.
+Assigns a given Registration Definition to a subscription or a resource group.

 ## Example Usage